How are your preparations going for the year’s product launch or marketing campaign? Have you started plotting your strategies?

 The reason why public relations initiatives are often half-hearted is that companies aren’t convinced that it’s effective.

 PR is seen as a luxury, not to mention expensive, unlike many other business services.
-However, it’s recommended that all businesses should consider it as a necessity rather than a luxury.
+However, it’s recommended that all businesses should consider working with a company like Polkadot Communications as a necessity rather than a luxury.

 To get you started, read along with this article and learn the elements of an effective PR campaign.